Operational Firefighter end-point assessment FAQs

 • What is needed for an apprentice to progress through gateway?

 The three requirements to prepare apprentices for gateway are; ensuring the apprentice is working above the occupational standard, they have achieved a minimum Level 2 in Maths and English, they have a portfolio of evidence to underpin the professional discussion and demonstrate they meet the required KSBs.
-Without these three things, apprentices should not progress through Gateway.
+Without these three things, apprentices should not progress through gateway.

 • What is a multi-choice knowledge test?